-This request comes from Sunshine at least once a day.
-She’s discovered crafts—and she’s excited to work on something.
-I can understand that; I used to do all sorts of crafts, from beading to cross-stitching to folk art painting to scrapbooking.
+At least once a day, Sunshine asks to do some crafts with me.
+I can easily understand her joy at creating things.
+I used to do all sorts of crafts, from beading to cross-stitching to folk art painting to scrapbooking.
 However, I’m discovering that I have a very small amount of patience for doing crafts with four-year-olds and two-year-olds, whose efforts don’t quite match my perfectionist standards and usually result in big messes for Mommy to clean up.
 So I’ve been searching for easy Christmas crafts for toddlers and preschoolers.

 When Sunshine came home from preschool with a green-and-yellow painting, I knew exactly what we were doing with it.

 In a few minutes, we had a set of personalized Christmas cards.
-I told Sunshine that this way, we could share her artwork with Grandma and Grandpa and other friends and family.
+I told Sunshine this way, we could share her artwork with Grandma and Grandpa and other friends and family.

-At a local craft store, we also found a kit for making foam ornaments.
-It had a dozen or so ornament cut-outs, string for hanging them on the tree, glue, glitter glue, and sequins.
+The girls had fun making foam Christmas ornaments.
+Using a DIY kit, this craft was easy to put together for each of them.
 The girls happily squirted glue and scattered sprinkles until I happily put away the empty glue containers (after carefully moderating how much glue each ornament required) and gave them stickers to apply to their remaining ornaments (much less messy than glue and sequins).

 Beaded Christmas Ornaments